Bicycle Helmet Laws

 The Dallas all-ages law was changed in June, 2014 after 18 years and now applies only to riders under 18.
 The impetus was the establishment of a shared bicycle program, whose promoters believed a strictly-enforced all-ages law would severely restrict their program.
 A local newspaper reported that the majority of the citations had been handed out in poor, minority neighborhoods, leading to charges that the law was not evenly applied.
-This article shows that few citations had been handed out to younger riders.
+A Dallas News article showed that few citations had been handed out to younger riders.
 And this study indicates that the proportion of head injuries may rise in Dallas, although any effect on injury rates remains to be seen.

 The City of Oakwood, Ohio, has taken an different route by adopting a resolution encouraging the use of helmets.
 It directs the Safety Department (Police) to develop educational programs for helmet safety.
 It also provides the authority for officers to "wave over" minor cyclists who are not using protective head gear.
 No fines or other deterrents are permissible as this is not an ordinance, but a "soft mandate."

 King County, Washington, mounted a comprehensive safety program with many elements, including their all-ages helmet law.
 They brought their child deaths down by 62 percent over a nine year period.
 But in 2022 they decided to repeal the law, just two years after Tacoma had done so.
 The reason: data showed that enforcement had been minimal and had disproportionately affected people of color and people experiencing homelessness.
 The Metropolitan King County Council has budgeted more than $200,000 to buy helmets and expand education.

 Many bicycle clubs, the US racer's organizing body, USA Cycling and the Triathlon Federation require helmets in their events, although they may or may not support helmet laws.
-Touring organizations like Adventure Cycling usually require them for tour riders.
+Touring organizations like Adventure Cycling usually require them for organized tour riders.
 U.S. military regulations require helmets on military facilities.
 The National Bicycle Dealers Association opposes mandatory helmet laws.
 Bicycle Retailer and Industry News has editorialized against them.

 The British Medical Association examined the evidence and recommended in 2004 that the UK adopt a mandatory helmet law for both children and adults.
 They had previously recognized the benefits of helmet use but had feared that a helmet law might reduce cycling, resulting in negative net health benefits.
 That same argument led readers polled by the BMA's magazine to vote against helmet laws in 2011.
 In 2010 Jersey was considering a new law that would require helmets for riders under 18, having rejected a proposal for an all-ages law.
 The UK's Transport Research Laboratory has published a paper on the effectiveness of helmets.
 It found that in 2008, 34 per cent of riders in the UK were already wearing helmets on major roads, and 17 per cent on minor roads.
 In a 2011 poll of 4000 cyclists conducted by the non-profit IAM, ten percent of the respondents said they would quit cycling if a mandatory helmet law were enacted.